Are you sitting comfortably? Then I’ll begin…

 When I began my formal research there was very little practice research in the academy.
 I wanted to improve my own practice by better understanding the tensions within it and I wanted to help improve the life of other practitioners, giving voice to their experience aswell as my own.

 And so I began to recall my work.
 I described my creative process, my research track to date and the products of my practice.
 Although I was able to eloquently verbalise a description of my practice, I grew increasingly frustrated as I fumbled around trying to find the ‘right’ terms to describe my work.
 I began to borrow words and contort meanings to describe how I worked in practice.
 It became clear that I needed to describe my work in the language of Academia, or at least I needed to use the philosophical terminology of the Art School if I was to effectively communicate my practice research within this arena.
-I simple didn’t have the words, I couldn’t show them the ‘images’ in my head and they didn’t have access to the common experience that came so easily in the studio.
+I simple didn’t have the words, I couldn’t show them the ‘models’ in my head.
+They didn’t have access to the common experience which came so easily in the studio.

 I could easily pinpoint the point of tension (the thing that really irked me) as I connected the dots, or rather pinpoints that exploded like tiny bubbles of dye along my own messy research track.
-I knew that I could learn new software easily but my interaction with CG tools was very difficult.
+I knew that I could learn new software easily but my interaction with CG tools was tense.
 My experience seemed common to others working in the stopmotion animation community, some in the industry and others in the visual arts.
-It also had roots in my formative biography in which my father trained as a precision engineer and worked in the motor industry while I experienced the home computing revolution, coding graphics at the age of 10.
+It also had roots in my formative biography in which my father trained as a precision engineer and worked in the motor industry while I experienced the home computing revolution, coding graphics at the age of 10 And additionally being the proud owner of a small wardrobe full of hand made puppets.

 While attempting to answer questions relating to the field of animation studies such as, What Is animation?
 What is practice-based research? and How does one claim authority to ones own knowledge? the main focus of my enquiry was evaluating the tension I experienced when I use CGI Software.
 A tension that I could only describe at that point, as a sense of disconnection.
-I asked what was, ‘disconnected’?
-What did other animators think?
-What did other researchers think?
-How could I go about finding out?
-Could I relieve the tension? and, could I reconnect the disconnect?
+I asked what was, ‘disconnected’? and, could I reconnect the disconnect?

-Quantum Physics became central to my world model early in my Animation practice.
-It was a model that had uncertainty at its heart.
-To me, the world was an uncertain, shifting dynamic one that could only be filtered through my limited senses, filtered through my personal values and influenced by social notions of truth.
-At this time my model was informed by William James’ Pragmatism.
+Ontologically, Quantum Physics became central to my world model early in my Animation practice.
+It was a model that had multiple-dimensionality and uncertainty at its heart.
+To me, the world was an uncertain, shifting dynamic one that could only be filtered through my limited senses, filtered through my personal values and the collective mind.

 My emerging methodology was a difficult one to navigate as ontological, epistemological, physiological, psychological and neurological uncertainties were highly problematic in the certainty of Academic enquiry.

-By slowly working through the set of assumptions, by pushing the investigation further in practice, by going deeper and deeper, by questioning personal and cultural world models and the evolution of a sound methodology; I was able to define my conclusions some of which are relevant to the field of animation studies, others to interaction design and some to visual communication generally.
+By slowly working through the set of assumptions, by pushing the investigation further in practice, by going deeper and deeper, by questioning personal and cultural world models and the evolution of a sound methodology; I was able to clearly define what the tension one in my practice and how this related to others in the field.

 So, as I turn my focus to the world to discover more about human-technological evolution, humans impact on the natural environment and the emergence of conflict between social groups that leads to mass migration and war; I am motivated to discover how to counter or improve these vital interactions while also engaging with the ethical implications of this very human interaction.